 Winning leadership support

 The team met with Ellie Mae President and CEO Jonathan Corr to confirm a split of focus was the right thing to do.
-Holtz said: "we needed him to buy into that we are only going to solve for one problem, which
+Holtz said: "

 With the CEO on board, a task force was set up and the rest of the executive team backed the project, with each department having their own representative input.
 As a top-down approach, it meant everyone was "on the same page in terms of what we going to deliver, what problem we were going to solve, and what we were building together... it was very clear."